 Saucepan Chocolate Chip Cookies

-- 8 tablespoons unsalted butter cut into 4 pieces
+- 8 tablespoons unsalted butter, cut in 4 pieces (114 grams)

 - 1 teaspoon baking powder